ISIAQ By-LawsAdopted February 2012

 (2) The applicants for incorporation shall be the first Directors of the Society whose term of office on the board of Directors shall continue until their successors are elected or appointed in accordance with the by-laws.
 Directors shall be elected in accordance with Section IX.

-(3) The Board of Directors shall consist of the President, VP (Policy), VP (Practice), VP (Research), the Treasurer, the Secretary, the immediate Past President, the President of the Academy Fellows and other individuals as the Board members may by resolution determine, subject to the limitations on numbers in Section 1.
+(3) The Board of Directors shall consist of the President, President-Elect, VP (Policy), VP (Practice), VP (Research), the Treasurer, Treasurer-Elect, the Secretary, the immediate Past President, the President of the Academy Fellows and other individuals as the Board members may by resolution determine, subject to the limitations on numbers in Section 1.
 The President of the Academy of Fellows will serve on the Board as a non-voting member, in an advisory capacity, unless he/she agrees to hold a voting member position.
+The immediate Past President serves as a non-voting member, in an advisory capacity.
 It is recommended but not mandated that the composition of the Board reflects ISIAQ membership both geographically and disciplinarily and that the VP of Practice be a practitioner working in the field (with a special focus on indoor air quality).
-The President-elect shall be one of the three designated Vice-Presidents – Policy, Practice, and Research.

 (5) Vacation of office